rousan/vector.svg/README.md

 ##### prototype.pathLength()

-This method sets and gets the value `pathLength` attribute.
+Sets and gets the value of `pathLength` attribute.

 ##### prototype.length()